 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Palacios is worth considering.

 Palacios is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of adults in Palacios who are college-educated is close to the national average for all communities of 21.84%: 20.67% of the adults in Palacios have a bachelor's degree or advanced degree.
+In terms of college education, Palacios is nearly on par with the US average for all cities of 21.84%: 20.67% of adults 25 and older in Palacios have a bachelor's degree or advanced degree.

 Palacios is an extremely ethnically-diverse city.
 The people who call Palacios home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Palacios, accounting for 70.14% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Palacios residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Palacios include English, European, Scottish, French, and Scots-Irish.